Skip to contents

 Passenger CNAs and Tumour Type

 The passenger CNAs applied during the simulation depend on tumour type.
-The type of tumour can be specified when building the mutation engine by using the tumour_type parameter.
+The type of tumour can be specified when building the mutation engine by using the parameters tumour_type or tumour_study.
 For instance, if the passenger CNAs file used to build the mutation engine contains some of the data identified in breast carcinoma in the UK, the specific CNA can be applied during the simulation as it follows.

 m_engine <- MutationEngine(setup_code = "demo",